2026 Genesis Invitational odds, picks: Surprising predictions by golf model that's called 16 majors

 Another PGA Signature Event unfolds this week when the 2026 Genesis Invitational tees off on Thursday at 10:15 a.m.
 ET at The Riviera Country Club in Pacific Palisades, Calif.
 The purse is $20 million, with Ludvig Aberg returning as the defending champion.
 Collin Morikawa enters this tournament off of a win at Pebble Beach, and he's finished inside the top 20 at The Genesis Invitational the past four years, including a T2 at this event in 2022.

 The latest 2026 Genesis Invitational odds via FanDuel Sportsbook list Scottie Scheffler as the +300 favorite (risk $100 to win $300), with Rory McIlroy at +1100.
-Xander Schauffele and Tommy Fleetwood are +1700, with Morikawa at +2700 and Aberg at +3500.
+Xander Schauffele is +1900 and Tommy Fleetwood joins 2024 winner Hideki Matsuyama at +1900, with Morikawa at +2500 and Aberg at +3300.
+Justin Rose is a +4500 longshot.
 Before locking in any 2026 Genesis Invitational picks, or making any PGA DFS picks on sites like FanDuel or DraftKings, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.